The Day the World Went Away

-Background
+Style

+When it was first released in 1999, New Music Monthly described "The Day the World Went Away" as a "single line of melody, repeated again and again, accompanied by slow, bad-dream guitar gruel that keeps wobbling like an off-center record...an oblique defense of suicide that relies on quietness rather than noise for its harrowing effect."
+The "quiet" version uses piano instead of guitar to "even scarier" effect.
 "The Day the World Went Away" contains no drums.
+Rolling Stone magazine called the song a "buoyant, spacey menace" and described the song in a 1999 feature on Reznor: "One part has massed, Black Sabbath-like guitars suspended in echo with discreet electronics and a slightly askew acoustic guitar that proves to be a ukulele.
+Another section is even more airy—somber piano, acoustic bass, a clean, intimate Reznor vocal, a mere eight lines of lyrics."

+Release and reception

-It was the only single credited to Reznor to reach the top 20 on the Billboard Hot 100 until "Old Town Road" hit number one in 2019.
+It was Reznor's highest charting composition until "Old Town Road" hit number 1 in 2019.
 The song was a staple in the encore during the Fragility tour, and has been performed in many shows since.

-The compact disc single contains three songs: the original version and a "quiet" remix of "The Day the World Went Away" and "Starfuckers, Inc.", another song from The Fragile.
-The 12" vinyl single replaced "Starfuckers, Inc." with another version of "The Day the World Went Away", this one remixed by the electronic music duo Porter Ricks.
-The main version of the title track featured on the single is approximately 30 seconds shorter than the version found on The Fragile and features slightly different vocals.
+The compact disc single contains three songs: the original version, a "quiet" remix of "The Day the World Went Away", and "Starfuckers, Inc.", another song from The Fragile.
+The 12-inch vinyl single replaced "Starfuckers, Inc." with another version of "The Day the World Went Away", this one remixed by the electronic music duo Porter Ricks.
+The main version of the title track featured on the single is approximately 30 seconds shorter than the version found on the album and contains slightly different vocals.

 The version of "Starfuckers, Inc." featured on the single is almost identical to the album version, except that this version ends with the sound of Paul Stanley yelling "Goodnight!" to a cheering crowd.
-The yelling and crowd cheering are sampled from a KISS concert recording.
+The yelling and crowd cheering are sampled from a Kiss concert recording.
 The opening to "Complication", the track which follows "Starfuckers, Inc." on The Fragile, can be heard faintly alongside the crowd noise, augmented to sound like part of the concert.

 The flower depicted on the cover of the single is a Kangaroo paw.
+In 2013, Alan Zweig included it on a list of "selected songs for the end of the world."

 Music video

 Trent Reznor in "The Day the World Went Away" music video.

-A music video was made for the song, but never released.
-Still images that were used on the official NIN website indicate that the video takes place at a funeral.
+A music video was made for the song but was never released.

 An alternate video for the song, using live audio and a combination of live and original footage, is included as an Easter egg on the second disc of the And All That Could Have Been DVD.